langchain-ai/langchain/docs/modules/models/llms.rst

 - `Integrations <./llms/integrations.html>`_: A collection of examples on how to integrate different LLM providers with LangChain (OpenAI, Hugging Face, etc).

-- `Deploying LLMs in Production <./llms/deploy_llms.html>`_: A guide on how to deploy your own LLMs in production.

 - `Reference <../../reference/modules/llms.html>`_: API reference documentation for all LLM classes.